Siroz555/CaribouStonks/README.md

     - Highlight Cocoon Eggs summoned by the Boss with a configurable glow color.
     - Show lines from your Cursor to the Cocoon Eggs.

-**Events**

-> **SCHEDULED TO BE REMOVED** for Mythological Ritual V2 release.
-Use SBO instead!
-- Mythological Ritual
-    - Guess Burrow: Waypoint that predicts the location of a Burrow (like 1.8).
-    - Burrow Particle Finder: Displays a Waypoint according to the type of Burrow nearby.
-    - Line to the closest Burrow.
-    - Nearest Warp.
-    - Share Inquisitors.
-    - Inquisitor Share from other players.
-    - Highlight Inquisitors with a configurable glow color.

 **Misc**

 - Highlight entities (/highlighter)